 Salaries and Pay for Aged Care Workers

-The Government’s Job Outlook website indicates full time aged care and disabled workers earn a median weekly wage of $900.
-A typical workweek for full time aged carers is about 38 hours.
+The Government’s Job Outlook website indicates full time aged care and disabled workers earn a median weekly wage of $1,265.
+A typical work week for full time aged carers are about 43 hours.

 Jobs for Aged Care Workers

-There are vacancies for carers in most areas in Australia because of the size of the industry.
-Click on your city, state or territory below to search for local job openings:
+There are heaps of job opportunities for individuals who wish to become an aged care worker in Australia because of the size of the industry.
+Click on your city, state or territory below to search for local employment opportunities:

 - Sydney and New South Wales (NSW)